prof3ssorSt3v3/mad9034/docs/modules/week10/README.md

-# Class 10: Prototyping and Concept Testing
+# Prototyping and Concept Testing

 ::: warning Required Preparation
 For optimal engagement and understanding, please review this module before class.